 That means that the surfaces are always the optimal shape.
 Most of the wheel’s load is carried by a central hidden structure that does not have to worry about being aerodynamic.
 The separation on the duties means that each is optimized for its role and the overall wheel weight can be much lower while also being more aerodynamic.

 How much more aerodynamic is it?
 How much more stable is it?

-A wheel with great aerodynamics is not good to the rider if they feel unstable and they are battling to stay on the bike rather than battling the competition.
+A wheel with great aerodynamics is not good for the rider if they feel unstable and they are battling to stay on the bike rather than battling the competition.
 The rider has to have the confidence to remain in the aero position and focus on the job at hand and not worry about their equipment.
-If you are tensing and fighting the bike that wasted effort and lack of focus is slowing you down.
-The Sōr wheel stops the buffeting and instability by keeping the air attached, just like a plane's wing changes shape during take off & landing or a bat wing does continually.
+If you are tensing and fighting the bike, that wasted effort and lack of focus is slowing you down.
+The Sōr wheel stops the buffeting and instability by keeping the air attached, just like a plane's wing changes shape during take off and landing or like a bat wing does continually.

 A Sōr disc keeps the air attached up to about 28 degrees of apparent wind compared to about 15 degrees for the best shaped rigid disk, and a lot less for most.
 That means you don't get the buffeting that you get from a traditional disk wheel.
 Even after Sōr wheels have stalled you can visibly see the massive reduction in buffeting compared to rigid wheels.
 We are working with a university lab that specializes in unsteady aerodynamics on quantifying the improvement in stability.
 You get the same reduction in buffeting on a deep dish wheel as well.

 How much faster will it make me?